Tepache, Sonora: History

-Economic activity
+Economy

 Agriculture and livestock raising are the main economic activities.

 Agriculture

 Water infrastructure in support of agriculture includes 26 dams and 85 wells.
 There is an area of 115 hectares of land supported by an irrigation channel, with a length of 10.4 km., with 4.2 km. of the length in lined channel.
 There are also 882 hectares of temporary cultivation, and 551 hectares of mixed or medium irrigation.
 Agricultural production is for domestic consumption, and to support livestock.
 The major crops under cultivation include maize, beans, wheat, potato, sweet potato, chili, and various fruits.
 Other cultivation is pasture for livestock feed.

 Livestock raising

-Livestock Raising is defined as providing the backbone of the economy for the municipality.
+Livestock raising is defined as providing the backbone of the economy for the municipality.
 There were 13,016 head of cattle in 2000.
 Production of pigs and goats is minimal.

 Tourism

 The municipality is located within the Malpais ("Bad Country") volcanic zone, with huge rocks, canyons, and hills of dark stone, covered by abundant vegetation.

 The volcano Volcán Cerro Blanco, is a natural cone 7 kilometers south of Tepache, and is visited by domestic and foreign tourists, as well as by geology students.
 It is located at Latitude 29.6031200, and Longitude -109.5259500.

 Espinazo del Diablo is a natural rock formation nearby, that rises jaggedly into the sky like the backbone of the Devil.